macgbluedev/macgbluedev/README.md

 🏁 My main goal is to build software that improves people's quality of life.

+🌱 I’m currently learning about
+    - Backend performance using .NET.
-🌱 I’m currently learning about backend performance, data pipelines, hybrid mobile apps with React Native, UI/UX design, and AI applied use cases.
+    - Hybrid mobile apps with React Native and Lynx.
+    - AI LLMs as productivity game-changer.
+    - Elixir from basics to real product.

 👯 I’m looking to collaborate and learn more about exciting projects to create awesome digital products.
-💬 Ask me about backend development, ASP.NET Core, Azure, solutions architecture, or any idea you need help bringing to life!
+💬 Stay tunned!

 ## 💻 Tech Stack
 <div style="display: inline_block"><br>